bew/lemonade/README.md

 ### Notes about possibilities

+(note: a lemon is a lemonbar instance, and a lemonade is a group of lemons :smiley:)

 A lemonade config can dynamically create lemons, position them, and change them based on events coming from other lemons (in the same lemonade).

 Example lemonade: